Agoric/documentation/main/ertp/ERTP-Guide/Overview.md

 But this time, instead of changing the team names, they change the score display from 14-7 to 0-21.
 This does not change the actual game score (the "asset"); that's part of the game itself and based on record keeping of what's happened during the game.
 The score on the scoreboard is just a description of the game's "asset", post-hack an incorrect one.
-- A typo in the Wall Street Journal's stock listings that results in Google stock being shown as having closed the previous day at 15 dollars per share rather than the correct 1507 dollars does not cause Google stock to be valued at 15; it's not the actual asset, but a description of its value (again, in this case, an incorrect one).
+- A typo in the Wall Street Journal's stock listings results in Google stock being shown as having closed the previous day at 15 dollars per share rather than the correct 1507 dollars.
+This does not cause Google stock to be valued at 15; it's not the actual asset, but a description of its value (again, in this case, an incorrect one).

 Making a new `amount` or changing an `amount` `value` does not create any new assets.
 New assets are created by using